rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

  beyond fractional reserve.

 Ultimately, Bitcoin presents
- all of humanity,
+ all of humanity --
- the entirety of global civilization, with a game that's ours to lose.
+ our entirety of global civilization -- with a game that's ours to lose.